dram/trealla/docs/USAGE.md

 The rule database usage is currently immediate update view (the traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).

+Trealla reserves predicate names beginning with *$* for internal use.

 Usage
 -----